 The EASTLAND COUNTY APPRAISAL DISTIRCT by policy adopted by the Board of Directors reappraises approximately one-third of all property in the district every year, resulting in an inspection cycle of once every three years.
 The reappraisal cycle is a complete appraisal of all properties in the district.
-Tax year 2023 is a reappraisal year for Eastland ISD and tax year 2024 is a reappraisal year for Cisco ISD & Rising Star ISD, and overlapping districts.
+Tax year 2025 is a reappraisal year for Ranger/Gorman ISD and overlapping districts and tax year 2026 is a reappraisal year for Eastland ISD.